microsoft/MLOpsTemplate/src/workshop/documents/part_4.md

 - model = RandomForestRegressor(n_estimators= 120)

 The default for the model is set to 100 and we increased the number of estimators to 120- since we think this might improve our model's performance.
 Make sure to save the changes to the file.
-Now we want to commit these changes to our local branch and push them to our github repository.
+Now we want to commit these changes to the local branch and push them to our github repository.

 - Run following commands in sequence to stage changes, commit them and then push them to your repo.
 Git status show the files that have been modfied.
 It's a useful command to know what's the latest status of the files.
     ```bash